Nolanrulesroblox/Android-Webview-FIX-March-2021/README.md

 <h1>*** NOTICE***</h1> \
 This will log you out of EVERYTHING inside the Browser (Google chrome).
 This includes: Cookies, Web History, Stored Passwords, Hosted App data (Such as PWAs)

-<h2>Make a Backup Before doing this If you dont know what your doing.</h2>
+<h2>Make a Backup Before doing this If you don't know what you're doing.</h2>

 ```
 Step 4.
 Press "Uninstall" or it may show as "Disable"